tomesink/obsidian/10 Projects/Notes/Web Design Masterclass/Fundamentals.md

 #### 3:1 contrast ratio

-That means if text hit this, you can use this text if it's 24 pixels or above at any weight or between 19-23 pixels bold or heavier
+That means if text hit this, you can use this text if it's 24 pixels or above at any weight or between 19-23 pixels bold or heavier.

+For any two color that are less than 3:1 they can be used for decorations which are not parts of the

 You can use online tools for that: